ABOUT

 Peter Singer, The why and how of effective altruism (TED Conference, 2013)

-The fundamental goal of effective altruism is simple: to do the most good possible.
+The goal of effective altruism is simple: to do a lot of good by using evidence and reason.
 We all have limited resources - be those financial, motivational or time resources - which we can devote to trying to improve the world.
-Effective altruists try to answer the question, given our limited resources, how should we make use of them in order to improve the world the most?
+Aspiring effective altruists try to answer the question: given our limited resources, how can we make use of them to improve the world?

-Effective altruism invites people to think strategically about how to use their resources in order to do the most good.
+Effective altruism invites people to think strategically about how to use their resources to do a lot of good.
 It also invites people to think big.
 Saving lives, improving the health of many, and helping to safeguard the future of humanity are more within reach than many of us ever suspected.
 Making a real, measurable difference in the world is possible, with the aid of evidence and research.
 That's an amazing ability to have.

 If you want to make the world a better place, and if you're curious about how you can use rationality in order to do that, effective altruism is a perfect fit for you.
 To find out more, get started with the following links, or watch philosopher Will MacAskill's Ted talk about effective altruism below.